 The content of your website is a key metric for 2020.

 The old idea of content was to write for search engines, say the same thing 3-4 different ways and you will rank at the top of Google.

 What many website owners were forgetting was that, although this may have helped SEO 10-15 years ago, today it won’t and todays website are all about the user and user experience.

-There’s no point writing your content for search engines and dropping in random keywords mid-sentence like web design Wolverhampton as it makes no sense and has no context.
+There’s no point writing your content for search engines and dropping in random keywords mid-sentence like web design Birmingham as it makes no sense and has no context.